-Keyboard options are often overlooked
+Keyboard options for organs are often overlooked

 When investing a substantial sum in a new organ be it pipes or digital it is surprising to me how seldom the customer pays much attention to the keyboards.
 It is perhaps taken for granted that they will be good and perhaps as they will be new it is assumed the touch will be acceptable.